DennyMaverick/DennyMaverick/README.md

   </p>

   <p class="profile__text-about">
-    I am web-developer.
+    I am a web-developer.
 I like to do web-sites more attractive.
 And web for me is not an usual word.
 This is a part of my every day.
   </p>

   <h2 class="profile__skills-title">